 Investments in equity and debt securities are carried at fair value.
-Investments in negotiable certificates of deposit (CD) are carried at amortized cost, which approximates fair value.
 Fair value is determined using quoted market prices.
-Investments at December 31, 2020, consisted of money market mutual funds with a broker and at December 31, 2019, consisted of money market mutual funds with a broker and CDs.
+Investments at December 31, 2021 and 2020, consisted of money market mutual funds with a broker.

 Investment income consists of interest and dividend income and the net change for the year in the fair value of investments carried at fair value.